TMD20/torrent-quick-search-source/README.md

-This is the "src" for torrent-quick-search
+This is the "source" reference in the header of the main torrent quick search repo